Quantum Mechanics in a New Light: Identical particles

 Armed with a new interpretive principle, we set out to apply it to two paradigmatic setups, one concerning distinctions between \emph{regions of space}, the other concerning distinctions between \emph{things}.
-Applied to a two-way interferometer experiment, (I)~tells us that the distinction we make between ``the particle went through the left arm'' and ``the particle went through the right arm'' corresponds to nothing in the physical world.
-Since this distinction rests on \emph{spatial} differences between the alternatives, it follows that space cannot be an intrinsically differentiated expanse.
-Its so-called parts need to be physically realized by the sensitive regions of detectors (defined in terms of macroscopic positions), and we have seen that the indeterminacy principle prevents them from being realized ``all the way down.''
+Applied to a two-slit experiment (or any two-way interferometer experiment, for that matter), (I)~tells us that the distinction we make between $p_L$ = ``the particle went through the left slit ($L$)'' and $p_R$ = ``the particle went through the right slit ($R$)'' corresponds to nothing in the physical world.
+If this distinction could be objectified, the particle would take either $L$ or $R$, in which case the interference fringes predicted whenever we are required to add amplitudes would not be seen.
+In \emph{some} sense the particle took both slits, but not in the sense of the conjunction $p_L\wedge p_R$, for one never sees that a particle emerges from the left slit \emph{and} from the right slit.
+To say that the particle went through both slits can only mean that it went through the union $L\cup R$ of the two slits without going through a particular slit and without being divided into parts that go through different slits. \footnote{Because we are here concerned with the particle's position, the question of parts does not arise, for a position isn't a thing that can have parts.
+It can only be indefinite or fuzzy.} This confirms our earlier conclusion that physical space cannot be an intrinsically differentiated expanse, for if the parts of space defined by the slit were intrinsically distinct, a particle could not go through both slits in the sense just spelled out. \footnote{For a significantly more detailed presentation of this argument see \citep[Sec.~4]{Mohrhoff2014}.}

+The consistency of interpretive principle (I) might be challenged.
+If the distinctions we make between alternatives do not correspond to objective differences in the physical world, how is it nevertheless possible for us to make these distinctions?
+The two-slit experiment should make this clear.
+There are two alternatives: the particle could go through $L$ or it could go through~$R$.
+The possibility of making this distinction does not depend on whether a measurement determining the slit taken by the particle is actually made.
+But only if this measurement is made can the distinction between $p_L$ and $p_R$ be objectified.